Sand Rock, Alabama: Education

 The first school was a one-room log cabin.
 Around 1895, the school was moved to a more central location and was built as a two-room school.
 In 1916, another room was added to accommodate more students.
 In 1922 a new school building was constructed.
 It had five rooms including a small library.
 Slowly the school expanded and added more grades.
 In 1932, Sand Rock School had its first graduating class.

-Sand Rock School is part of the Cherokee County School District.
+Sand Rock School is part of the Cherokee County Schools.
 Schools in the district include Cedar Bluff School, Centre Elementary School, Gaylesville School, Sand Rock School, Centre Middle School, Cherokee County High School, Spring Garden High School and Cherokee County Career & Technology Center.

-It is a K-12 school located in Sand Rock, Alabama.
-There are approximately 819 students and 54 teachers.
-The principal is Ben East.
-The assistant principals are Andrew Jones and Brian Mackey.